luucyadmin/luucy-embed/readme.md

 Add `luucy-embed` as a npm dependency to your project - or include it form a CDN

-In this example, we will make an app that allows users to input a coordinate and move to the coordinate in luucy
-+ The plugin will report location changes to your webpage
+In this example, we will make an app that allows users to input a coordinate and move to the coordinate in luucy And the plugin will report location changes to your webpage
 ```
 <!doctype html>
 <html>